Is SEO Still Relevant in 2026?

 SEO is the steady layer in a fast-moving stack.
 It keeps brands visible while channels shift around them.
 Five reasons it still matters in 2026:

-1. Search engines remain the entry point
+1. Search is still the entry point

-2. Organic traffic compounds
+2. Organic authority compounds

 3. SEO builds trust

-4. AI search demands smarter optimization
+4. AI search demands a second discipline

 SEO trends in 2026: what is new